 We've all encountered the boss who expects you to achieve the impossible.
 They somehow think you've got a magic wand tucked away in your cubicle and can move mountains.
 When you encounter this boss, don't fall into their haze of wishful thinking.
 Instead, try these techniques:

-If you calculate severity amounts for all anticipated risk events, you can easily estimate total risk for the project or task.
-Keep in mind that these calculations can be quick/back of the envelope but having conducted some written risk analysis will position you well to bring the concerns to your boss.
+If you calculate severity amounts for all anticipated risk events, you can easily estimate the total risk for the project or task.
+Keep in mind that these calculations can be quick/back-of-the-envelope but having conducted some written risk analysis will position you well to bring the concerns to your boss.
 Now when you approach him or her, you're not whining.
-Quite the contrary, you're raising well documented concerns and providing them ample opportunity to change course, apply additional resources/funding, or even pull the plug on the project.
+Quite the contrary, you're raising well-documented concerns and providing them ample opportunity to change course, apply for additional resources/funding, or even pull the plug on the project.

 If you're concerned about moving forward, ask them if they're comfortable with that level of risk.
-Finally, use this as an opportunity to ask for support in developing mitigation strategies and/or backup plans proactively (e.g. Jim, I know that if we lose our lead system architect, it will severely impact our timeline.
-In an effort to be as proactive as possible, I'd like to find out from you what we can do in the event that that does happen?)
-Even if they insist that you proceed without providing much support, having documented and communicated these risks not only provides you some cya in the event that the task or project does implode but it also shows that you've done your homework and elevates your credibility with the boss.
+Finally, use this as an opportunity to ask for support in developing mitigation strategies and/or backup plans proactively (e.g., Jim, I know that if we lose our lead system architect, it will severely impact our timeline.
+To be as proactive as possible, I'd like to find out from you what we can do if that does happen?)
+If they insist that you proceed without providing much support, having documented and communicated these risks not only provides you some cya if the task or project does implode, but it also shows that you've done your homework and elevates your credibility with the boss.

-Push back if it's not realistic...(e.g. Jim, I would be irresponsible if I didn't tell you that I don't think this can be accomplished with the level of quality we would expect.
-I know you would prefer that I be very honest now (before any time and money have been invested) rather than hear a laundry list of apologies after an unsuccessful project.
-I'd really like to be positioned for success, and I honestly have real concerns here).
+Push back if it's not realistic (e.g., Jim, I would be irresponsible if I didn't tell you that I don't think this can be accomplished with the level of quality we would expect.
+I know you would prefer that I be honest now (before any time and money have been invested) rather than hear a laundry list of apologies after an unsuccessful project.
+I'd like to be positioned for success, and I honestly have real concerns here).

-The Clueless Chameleon-I'm not exactly clear on what I'm looking for, but I'll be sure to hold you responsible when I don't get it...
+The Clueless Chameleon-I'm not clear on what I'm looking for, but I'll be sure to hold you responsible when I don't get it

-Identify their soap box issue early and emphasize WIIFT (What's in it for them).
-If they don't understand exactly what they want, ask them to explain their motivation/driving factor.
-Oftentimes, execs have a soap box issue, predetermined bias, or hypothesis they want validated.
+Identify their soapbox issue early, and emphasize WIIFT (what's in it for them).
+If they don't understand what they want, ask them to explain their motivation/driving factor.
+Oftentimes, execs have a soapbox issue, predetermined bias, or hypothesis they want to be validated.
 Try to find out what this is as soon as possible.

 Ask your boss to prioritize scope/quality, time, and cost (good, fast, and cheap) for important tasks or projects.
 Find out which criteria is most important (relative to the others).
-Hint: The answer is not all 3 ☺ Think fast food—the focus is very intentionally fast and cheap.
-Be clear which constraints are really driving the effort.
+Hint: the answer is not all three.
+Think fast food—the focus is intentionally fast and cheap.
+Be clear which constraints are driving the effort.

-The Naked Emperor—I love the sound of my own voice in particular because my ideas are brilliant...NOT!
+The Naked Emperor—I love the sound of my voice in particular because my ideas are brilliant—not